Reference Manual

 During a proof, one sometimes encounters assumptions that contradict each other.
 In these situations, you can prove false and from that, anything else (the Principle of Explosion).
 Here are two ways to prove false from contradictions.

-(1) If you have a proof X of an equality with different constructors on the left and right-hand side, such as
+(1) If you have a proof of an equality with different constructors on the left and right-hand side, such as

-have X: empty = Node(3, empty) by ...
+have X: empty = node(3, empty) by ...

 then you can implicitly use X to prove false: